TL;DR

 The impacts of climate change are no longer distant possibilities, but current realities that are rapidly reshaping industries globally.

-However, many economic sectors are still at an early stage of understanding and integrating effectively climate risk management in their business models.
+However, many economic sectors are still in the early stages of understanding and effectively integrating climate risk management into their business models.

-Among these, the property market in the United States is facing profound challenges as investors are getting worried about financial risks associated with climate-related disruptions.
+Among these, the property market in the United States is facing profound challenges, as investors are growing concerned about the financial risks associated with climate-related disruptions.

 As these risks become more pronounced, U.S. investors are not only adapting but also pioneering strategies to safeguard their portfolios and capitalise on emerging opportunities.